jina-ai/jina/.github/2.0/COOKBOOK-Document.md

 ### `Document` Attributes

-A `Document` object has the following attributes, which can be put into the following categories:
+A `Document` object has the following attributes, which can be organized into the following categories:

 | | |
 |---|---|